calvinbushor/node-heroku-objectives/Objective 1 - Hello World/README.md

 **Install Dependencies:**
 * The app that we are writing has dependencies on two external modules, express and ejs.
-* To install these dependencies, we can choose one of two methods.
+* To install these modules, we can choose one of two methods.

 Method 1:
 * In the package.json file, find the 'dependencies' section.
-Add the modules that your app uses to this section of the file.
+Add the modules that your app uses to this section.
 * After all dependencies have been added, navigate to the root directory of your app.
 * Run the command 'npm install'.
 * This is the technique used in the example app.
 Take a look at the package.json file there for reference.